 When you think of coffee, you think of taste, appearance, and of course the boost you need, not coffee grounds.
 After all, for many of us, the first thing we reach for right after waking up is coffee.
-It’s not just in the morning – this dark elixir powers us throughout the day and keeps us alert and productive at work too thanks to no small with office coffee machines.
+It’s not just in the morning – this dark elixir powers us throughout the day and keeps us alert and productive at work too.
 In fact, did you know the amount of coffee consumed by Malaysians in 2021 and 2022, which was 800,000 60kg bags?
 That’s a lot of coffee grounds!

 In today’s blog, we will be exploring six ways of bringing coffee grounds into use:

 - Use coffee for hair treatment

 - Repairing furniture scuff marks

 - Use coffee grounds as a body exfoliant

 Use Coffee Grounds As Compost

 Not many people are familiar with this fact, but coffee grounds are excellent for creating your compost.
 Instead of throwing them in the bin, just add them to the soil to create a phosphorus, nitrogen, potassium, copper and magnesium-rich compost.
 This acts as an excellent natural fertiliser for your garden, helping it grow and bloom beautifully.
 In fact, it has been found that throwing coffee grounds on plants and vegetables like carrots and radishes helps in promoting healthier plant growth.

 If you’re tired of dealing with problems of unpleasant odours in the house, you can use the old coffee substance as a natural deodorizer.
 Spread the used coffee grounds on a baking sheet and let them dry.
 After they’ve dried, you can transfer them to a bowl to keep them wherever required.
 They can be kept in your refrigerator or even your closet to keep it smelling nutty fresh.